 If you have an account on this site, you have left comments, or you have interacted with it, you can request to receive an exported file of the personal information we hold about you.
 This will include information you have provided through mechanisms such as contact forms, pop-ups, or special offer pages.
 You can also request that we edit or erase this information at any time.
 However, please note this does not include any data we are obliged to keep for administrative, legal, or security purposes.

-We are governed by the State of Alaska.
+We are governed by the State of Nevada.

 Types of Data We Collect